4-1-2-1-2 Formation: The Ultimate Coaching Guide

 soccer-player-dribbles-the-ball-surrounded-by-defenders

-A lot of pressure falls on the DM’s shoulders.
+A lot of pressure falls on the CDM’s shoulders.

 They are the shield for the backline and can get outnumbered easily by more compact teams.

-Moreover, the DM must also be available as a passing outlet at all times -- often under tremendous pressure from opposing midfielders or with their back to goal.
+Moreover, the CDM must also be available as a passing outlet at all times -- often under tremendous pressure from opposing midfielders or with their back to goal.

 Spacing can help expose opponents but it can also leave teams vulnerable to rapid counterattacks.